-Table 2: Comparison of the effects of St rontium-89 and placebo,
+Table 2: Comparison of the effects of Strontium-89 and

-Table 3 compares the number and percentage of patients t re a ted with Metastron (strontium-89) or placebo as an adjunct to radiotherapy who were pain free without analgesic at the intervals shown.
+Table 3 compares the number and percentage of patients treated with Metastron or placebo as an adjunct to radiotherapy who were pain free without analgesic at the intervals shown.

-as adjunct to radiotherapy, on reduction of pain score and analgesic score to
+placebo, as adjunct to radiotherapy, on reduction of pain score and analgesic

-New pain sites were less frequent in patients treated with Metastron (strontium-89) .
+New pain sites were less frequent in patients treated with Metastron.

-In another clinical trial, pain relief was greater in a group of patients tre a ted with Metastron (strontium-89) compared with a group treated with non-radioactive strontium-88.
+In another clinical trial, pain relief was greater in a group of patients treated with Metastron compared with a group treated with non-radioactive strontium-88.

 This monograph has been modified to include the generic and brand name in many instances.